Transit-Lab/APIDocumentation/source/includes/_orders.md

 Parameter | Required | Description
 --------- | -------- | -----------
 purchaseOrder | yes | Unique alphanumeric order number, will be set as the PO on the Transit Invoice for this order.
-Max 10 characters. shipToLanguageNo | yes | Packing Slip Language.
-Must be EN, or FR. shipToName | yes | Ship to name, on carrier label, packing slip shipToPhone | yes	|	Ship to phone, for carrier shipToEmail | no	| Ship to email, for carrier shipToAddressLine1 | yes |	Ship to address line 1 shipToAddressLine2 | no | Ship to address line 2 shipToCity | yes | Ship to city shipToState | yes	|	Ship to state (2 char) shipToZip | yes	|	Ship to zip/postal code shipToCountry | yes	|	Ship to country must always be CA. shipToNote | yes |	Ship to note (for carrier/customer) max 100 caracters. product | yes	|	Transit part number qty | yes	| Order Qty
+Max 10 characters. isPickup | yes | false if you want Transit to ship the order. true for a customer pickup at Transit Warehouse. shipTo | no | Don't specify the shipTo object for pickup orders or if you want to keep the default shipto configured in the linked Transit Customer Zone account. shipTo.LanguageNo | yes | Packing Slip Language.
+Must be EN, or FR. shipTo.Name | yes | Ship to name, on carrier label, packing slip shipTo.Phone | yes	|	Ship to phone, for carrier shipTo.Email | no	| Ship to email, for carrier shipTo.AddressLine1 | yes |	Ship to address line 1 shipTo.AddressLine2 | no | Ship to address line 2 shipTo.City | yes | Ship to city shipTo.State | yes	|	Ship to state (2 char) shipTo.Zip | yes	|	Ship to zip/postal code shipTo.Country | yes	|	Ship to country must always be CA. shipTo.Note | yes |	Ship to note (for carrier/customer) max 100 caracters. details.product | yes	|	Transit part number details.qty | yes	| Order Qty

 ### Error codes